Pain in the front of the knee: causes and effective solutions

 THE patellofemoral syndrome is the most common cause of pain in the front of the knee.

-It is linked to poor patellar glide, often caused by a muscle imbalance.
+It is linked to poor kneecap movement, often caused by a muscular imbalance.

 The pain usually appears: